-For comparison, we also show BSM cooling time scales due to elastic dark matter scatterings with protons and electrons.
-The dotted-dashed line corresponds to values of the dark matter mass and cross section that would induce a contribution smaller than the proton and electron energy losses due to the Standard Model processes.
-On the other hand, the dashed line shows values of the parameters that would induce larger energy losses than in the Standard Model at relevant energies (according to our exclusion limit criterion).
-It is important to point out that inelastic dark matter-proton scatterings are expected to dominate over the elastic channel at energies $E\gtrsim m_{p}^{2}/2m_{\rm DM}$, however, the inelastic cross section is sensitive to the details of the dark matter particle model, therefore we decide to restrict our analysis to the elastic scattering channel.
-Including inelastic channels would probably allow to derive stronger limits, although one should then consider the production of additional neutrinos and photons via pion decay, as done in Refs.~\cite{Hooper:2018bfw, Ambrosone:2022mvk}.
+For comparison, we also show BSM cooling timescales due to elastic DM scatterings with protons and electrons.
+The dotted-dashed line corresponds to values of the DM mass and cross section that would induce a contribution smaller than the proton and electron energy losses due to the SM processes.
+On the other hand, the dashed line shows values of the parameters that would induce larger energy losses than in the SM at relevant energies.
+It is important to point out that inelastic DM-proton scatterings are expected to dominate over the elastic channel at energies $E\gtrsim m_{p}^{2}/2m_{\rm DM}$.
+For simplicity, we restrict our analysis to the elastic channel.

-For the purpose of constraining the interaction strength, we find for each $m_{\rm DM}$ the largest dark matter-proton (electron) scattering cross section yielding a time scale equal or larger to the cooling time scales determined with models at relevant energies.
+For the purpose of constraining the interaction strength, we find for each $m_{\rm DM}$ the largest DM-proton (electron) cross section yielding a timescale equal or larger to the cooling timescales determined with models at relevant energies.
 In particular, we use